CIRALabs/high-assurance-dids-with-dns/draft-ietf-high-assurance-dids-with-dns.md

 As mentioned in section 4.2, an issuer may have multiple sub entities issuing credentials on their behalf, likely with their own set or sets of keypairs.
 Because these keypairs will need to be represented in the DNS as TLSA records, the use of an issuer handle as outlined in section 4.2 will facilitate the distinction of the different public keys in their relation to the issuer.

-***Ex: _did.diplomas.university-issuer.ca IN TLSA 3 1 0 “4e18ac22c00fb9...b96270a7b2”***
+***Ex: _did.diplomas.example-issuer.ca IN TLSA 3 1 0 “4e18ac22c00fb9...b96270a7b2”***

-***Ex: _did.certificates.university-issuer.ca IN TLSA 3 1 0 “4e18ac22c00fb9...b96270a7b3”***
+***Ex: _did.certificates.example-issuer.ca IN TLSA 3 1 0 “4e18ac22c00fb9...b96270a7b3”***

 ### Instances of Multiple DIDs

 It is also likely an issuer may be using or wish to associate multiple DIDs with a single domain or subdomain.
 In this case it is possible to expand the name of the RRset using both the related DID method and identifier to more clearly associate the public key and its corresponding DID.
 In this circumstance, we propose using another 2 additional sub names, the first following the _did global identifier denoting the method, and the second denoting the DID's id.

-***Ex: _did.example.123abc.university-issuer.ca IN TLSA 3 1 0 “4e18ac22c00fb9...b96270a7b2”***
+***Ex: _did.example.123abc.example-issuer.ca IN TLSA 3 1 0 “4e18ac22c00fb9...b96270a7b2”***

-***Ex: _did.example2.123abc.university-issuer.ca IN TLSA 3 1 0 “4e18ac22c00fb9...b96270a7b3”***
+***Ex: _did.example2.456abc.example-issuer.ca IN TLSA 3 1 0 “4e18ac22c00fb9...b96270a7b3”***

 ### Instances of Multiple Key Pairs

 Depending on the needs of the issuer, it is possible they may use multiple keypairs associated with a single DID to sign and issue credentials.
-In this case a mechanism to differentiate which verificationMethod the public key is related to will need to be added to the name of the TLSA RRset.

-A simple solution would be to create a standardized naming convention by expanding the RRset name using the fragment of the target verificationMethod's ID.
+In this case, a TLSA record will be created per {{verificationMethod}} and then be bundled into the corresponding TLSA RRset.
+A resolver can then parse the returned records for the corresponding verificationMethod they wish to interact with or verify.

-***Ex: _did.key-1.example-issuer.ca IN TLSA 3 1 0 "4e18ac22c00fb9...b96270a7b4"***
+***Ex: _did.example-issuer.ca IN TLSA 3 1 0 "4e18ac22c00fb9...b96270a7b4"***

-***Ex: _did.key-1.example.123abc.example-issuer.ca in TLSA 3 1 0 “4e18ac22c00fb9...b96270a7b5”***

-***Ex: _did.key-2.example.123abc.example-issuer.ca in TLSA 3 1 0 “4e18ac22c00fb9...b96270a7b5”***
+***Ex: _did.example-issuer.ca IN TLSA 3 1 0 "4e18ac22c00fb9...b96270a7b5"***

 ### Benefits of Public Keys in the DNS